School Year

 Action Steps to implement evidence-based strategy:

-Front load academic vocabulary during small group instruction of EL and SWD.
+Front load academic vocabulary during small group instruction of EL and SWD using pictures, graphic organizers and providing background information.

 Person Responsible: